Explore Italy

 As the world comes to a normal post-pandemic state, traveling to tourist hotspots has become the norm.
-We all saw the impacts on tourism when the world came to a halt as the environment, waters, and skies cleared to give us a breath of freshness.
+We all saw the impact on tourism when the world came to a halt as the environment, waters, and skies cleared to give us a breath of freshness.
 Italy depends heavily on tourism, and as it welcomes back tourists, it looks to do this sustainably.
-An Italy tourist visa is necessary as we plan a relaxing and enjoyable trip to Italy.
+An Italian tourist visa is necessary as we plan a relaxing and enjoyable trip to Italy.
 Let us take you through the sustainable steps that Italy has taken to promote a healthy environment for its tourists and people.

 What is sustainable tourism?